rnag/smartsheet-rs/CONTRIBUTING.md

 With that in mind, `smartsheet-rs` strives to document every aspect of it in order to make it easier for the user.
-In particular, it would be a great help to write out clear documentation and - for example - annotate the parameters and their definitions for each newly implemented function or method.
+In particular, it would be a great help to write out clear documentation and - for example - annotate the parameters and their sample usage for each newly implemented function or method.